crownemmanuel/whatsapp-command-center/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)
 ![Version](https://img.shields.io/badge/version-0.1.0-blue)

-An Electron application that enhances WhatsApp Web with specialized features for control rooms and production environments.
-This app allows you to display WhatsApp messages in full-screen with large fonts, making them visible from anywhere in the room, with special alert features for critical messages.
+WhatsApp Command Center is a WhatsApp desktop app designed for production rooms and control rooms that have a workflow for using WhatsApp to send messages during productions and live events.
+They display WhatsApp messages from a particular group in full screen mode so it's legibly visible across the room.
+And users can tag certain messages to trigger the attention of people in the control room.

 ## 🌟 Features